Wrestling Double Leg Takedown: Level Change, Penetration, and Finish

 Head position during the double leg is the most commonly misunderstood technical element.
 The head should be on the outside of the opponent's hip — not between the legs, not on the inside.

-Head between the legs: This is the most common error.
-It puts the wrestler in a vulnerable position for a guillotine choke (in MMA) or a front headlock (in wrestling) and reduces the power of the drive.
+Head between the legs is the most common error.
+It puts the wrestler in a vulnerable position for a guillotine choke (in MMA) or a front headlock (in wrestling), reduces the power of the drive, and makes it easier for the opponent to sprawl and circle away.
+A wrestler with their head between their opponent's legs is essentially helping the opponent defend.

-Head on the outside of the hip: This position protects the head, allows the wrestler to see the opponent's movement, and creates the optimal angle for the drive and finish.
+Head on the outside of the hip protects the head, allows the wrestler to see the opponent's movement, and creates the optimal angle for the drive and finish.
+The head acts as a lever — on the outside of the hip, it helps drive the opponent's hips backward.
+Between the legs, it provides no leverage and creates vulnerability.

 The Finish

 The finish of the double leg drives through the opponent — forward and through, not upward.
-Many wrestlers try to lift the opponent, which requires significant strength and gives the opponent time to base out.
-Driving through the opponent — running through the takedown — is faster and requires less strength.
+Many wrestlers try to lift the opponent, which requires significant strength, gives the opponent time to base out, and increases the risk of a counter.
+Driving through the opponent — running through the takedown — is faster, requires less strength, and is more difficult to defend.

 The drive should continue until the opponent is on the mat.
-The common error is stopping the drive when the opponent begins to fall, which allows them to recover their base.
+The most common finishing error is stopping the drive when the opponent begins to fall, which allows them to recover their base.
+The wrestler should think of the finish as driving through a point two feet behind the opponent — not stopping at the opponent.

 Quick Fix Summary